 The Maine Coon might be an independent cat, however, it is important that potential buyers seriously consider whether they can meet the needs of this pedigree cat before buying one.

 Here are a few things to think about, before you buy:

-- Maine Coons dietary requirements are slightly different than the average cat, since they need high levels of protein.
-Owners need to spend time assessing the most suitable food types for their cat.
-They also need to determine if they can afford this breeds expensive premium food.
+- Dietary Needs: Maine Coons dietary requirements are slightly different than the average cat’s since they need high levels of protein.
+Owners need to spend time assessing the most suitable food types for their cats.
+They also need to determine if they can afford this breed’s expensive premium food.